MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-profiles.md

 ---
-title: "Configuring Deployment User Settings and Profiles | MicrosoftDocs"
+title: "Configuring the ALM Accelerator for Power Platform App (Preview) | MicrosoftDocs"
 description: "Deployment User Settings and Profiles direct the ALM Accelerator for Power Platform on how to display UI Components and how to source control and deploy solutions."
 author: mikefactorial
 manager: devkeydet